rackerlabs/docs-cloud-rackconnect/rst/dev-guide/overview/index.rst

 About the Rackconnect API
 =========================

+The Rackspace RackConnect service allows customers connect dedicated Rackspace resources to the Rackspac Cloud servers by using Cisco ASA Firewall or an F5 load balancer.

-RackConnect v3.0 includes an enhanced API that enables you to accomplish the following tasks:
+You can use the RackConnect 3.0 API to accomplish the following tasks:

 -  Seamlessly add and remove cloud servers from your load balancer pools